 4. You can’t access your system remotely.

 One of the key benefits of a keyless office entry system is that employee, staff, and guest access can all be managed and controlled from anywhere and automatically.
 Your building keyless entry system should also be convenient to manage.
 Many legacy commercial keyless entry systems still run on local servers, and require onsite staff and expensive on-premise maintenance.
 Having remote access to your building keyless entry system not only makes managing security more efficient, it also reduces costs over time.

 5. You’re managing separate commercial keyless entry systems for each of your locations.

 For organizations with multiple buildings, sites, and locations, a cloud-based commercial door entry system is a smart investment.
 Many on-premise commercial electronic door entry systems will require onsite maintenance at each location for every software update.
 Many businesses have on-premise security teams to manage their keyless entry systems at each location, or have teams that have to travel between buildings.
 With Openpath’s keyless entry for office buildings, every location is managed from a single dashboard, centralizing security operations for more efficient management across entire enterprises.
 Often, the concern with updating is that an existing commercial door entry system will have to be ripped out and replaced.
-However, you can retain your initial investment with an office keyless entry system like Openpath that’s backwards compatible with most existing hardware.
+However, you can retain your initial investment with an office keyless entry system like Openpath that’s backwards compatible with most existing access control hardware.